-A recent case considered an Application by a Mother for spousal maintenance in the sum of \$100 per week.
+In a recent case, the court considered an Application by a mother for spousal maintenance in the sum of \$100 per week.
 The child was 4 years and 11 months of age and had yet to commence formal schooling.
-The Father's employment involved a rolling roster which the Mother stated made it difficult for her to arrange a regular routine for her, or the child.
+The father's employment involved a rolling roster which the mother stated made it difficult for her to arrange a regular routine for her, or the child.

-The Father's case was that the Mother was fit and able to work full-time and the parties' incomes were virtually equal.
+The father's case was that the mother was fit and able to work full-time and the parties' incomes were virtually equal.

-The Court found that the parties' incomes may have been practically equal but the Mother was the child's primary caregiver and therefore bore the general expenses of his upkeep.
+The court found that the parties' incomes may have been practically equal but the mother was the child's primary caregiver and therefore bore the general expenses of his upkeep.

-The Court accepted that the Mother was unable to obtain employment because the child was still below school age.
+The court accepted that the mother was unable to obtain employment because the child was still below school age.
 She therefore demonstrated a need for maintenance until the child commenced school.
-The Father gave his expenditure as \$866 per week and his income as \$1,100.
+The father gave his expenditure as \$866 per week and his income as \$1,100.
 He therefore had some capacity to pay maintenance.

-The Father was Ordered to pay the Mother Spousal Maintenance in the sum of \$120 per week until the child turned 6 years of age or commenced school, whichever occurred first.
+The father was ordered to pay the mother Spousal Maintenance in the sum of \$120 per week until the child turned 6 years of age or commenced school, whichever occurred first.